- What Is the Critical Path In Project Management?

 Some of the tasks are being done at the same time as others.
 For example, the work on defining a target market is being done as the design is being done and the content for the site is being drafted.

 However, not all these tasks are equally important.
 Some aren’t critical to getting the site live by the deadline.
 That’s where the critical path comes in.
-It has identified by the colored arrows all the tasks that must be done in order to complete the project plan on time.
+It has identified by the colored arrows all the tasks that must be done to complete the project plan on time.

 Benefits of Using CPM in Project Management